winfinit/covid19-us-wa/README.md

 ## What is covid19-us-wa?

 "covid19-us-wa" is a library that retrieves current published COVID-19 data from the Washington State Department of Health website.
 Data is starting March 11, 2020.
-Data is not updated daily but history will be blank if no update is provided on that particular date.
+Data source is updated daily by WADOH and history is incorporated within few hours of the published report.

 Data is retrieved daily from https://www.doh.wa.gov/emergencies/coronavirus